-According to a study by the Journal of Pineal Research, sleeping in a room that is insufficiently dark with televisions, computers or iPads can prevent the metabolism to work at its best during sleep.
-The light that is emitted from these device screens or even street light passing through blinds work by disturbing melatonin production in the body, which leads to a reduced efficiency regarding how the body itself processes food.
+According to a study by the Journal of Pineal Research, sleeping in a room that is insufficiently dark with televisions, computers, or iPads can prevent the metabolism from working at its best during sleep.
+The light emitted from these device screens or even street light passing through blinds works by disturbing melatonin production in the body, which leads to a reduced efficiency regarding how the body itself processes food.
 Melatonin is naturally present in plants, animals, and humans.
 It works as a hormonal signal released during the night to establish circadian rhythms.

 Cappuccio, F. P., Taggart, F. M., Kandala, N.-B., Currie, A., Peile, E., Stranges, S., & Miller, M. A. (2008).
 Meta-Analysis of Short Sleep Duration and Obesity in Children and Adults.
 Sleep, 31(5), 619–626.